How Our Program Works& how to apply for a service dog

 Application and $50 fee are received by us and we contact you within 2 business days to set up a phone interview.

 Phone interview during which the whole program is explained in great detail from start to finish and we answer all the questions you may have.
 Afterwards we send you an information packet and medical history form..

 Applicant gets medical history forms to providers (therapist, psychiatrist etc..) and they fill it out and send it back to us.
 Applicant also secures a letter of support from someone in their life and sends this to us.

 We receive and review the medical history form and then contact your provider(s) to set up a medical consult.
 We then do a medical consult with your provider.

 After we consult with your providers we get back to you with a final decision regarding acceptance into our program within two working days.

-For non-fundraising clients who do not wish to pay a lump sum we have a standard payment plan of $2,500 every 3 months for 1 year, though we are open to custom payment plans. (*Fundraising clients may wait longer depending on how quickly they are able to raise money.
+(*Fundraising clients may wait longer depending on how quickly they are able to raise money.
 Please see the below for more information.)

 7.)
 Training Profile Development

 We collaborate with clients to identify all of their symptoms and what services they would benefit from the dog performing.
 We strongly encourage clients to work on this spreadsheet with their therapist, doctors or loved ones, as appropriate.
 When the client and our team agrees on a final version we will “close out” the client's training profile, which means that no more behaviors can be added.

 8.)
 Notification of Dog Assignment & Scheduling Intensive